vstinner/misc/python/pep_c_api.rst

 ----

 PyPy uses more efficient structures and use a more efficient garbage collector without reference counting.
-Thanks to that, PyPy succeeded to run Python code up to 5x faster than CPython.
+Thanks to that (but also many other optimizations), PyPy succeeded to run Python code up to 5x faster than CPython.

-Plan made in multiple small steps
+Plan made of multiple small steps
 =================================

 Step 1: split Include/ into subdirectories